jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

 standard errors and form confidence intervals.
 1. Visualize the results using ggplot2.

+I'll demonstrate each of the steps above using the script `RbyExample-recs_tidy-example.R`.

-## Example
+## Participant Example

+> How does thermostat behavior impact the difference between day and night temperatures in winter at home?

+There are two ways to approach the question above:
+  a.
+Estimate day and night temperatures for each group and compare visually
+  a.
+Estimates the difference between day and night temperatures by group.

+I've provided solutons to each of these as `RbyExample-recs_tidy-solution-a.R` and `RbyExample-recs_tidy-solution-b.R`, respectively.
+During the workshop, I'd suggest you develop the solution to approach (a).
+I'd recommend you use approach (b) as an exercise after the workshop to help solidify your understanding.

 ### Step 1 - Header and libaries

-Before beginning, we'll state our goals and use a header to document your work.
+Before beginning, we'll state our goals and use a header to document our work.
 1. Open the template script
 1. Update the title, description, author, and date information.
 1. Use `library` to add `"tidyverse"` to the search path.

-### Step 2 - Read data
+### Step 2 - Read and format data

-In this step you'll read in the data, select and format needed variables,  and filter the rows to the set of relevant cases.
+In this step we'll read in the data, select and format needed variables, and filter the rows to the set of relevant cases.

 First, read in the data using the template provided in the example.
 Use a file